Sparrowium/Documentation/Computer Science/Theoretical Disciplines/Programming Language Theory and Program Semantics/Languages/HTML.md

 - Step 2: Write HTML code.

 - Step 3: Save the file with the **.html** extension.
-This will make the file a HTML Document
+This will make the file a HTML Document.

 - Step 4: Run the HTML page in your browser via open the file in your browser.